We currently offer Ask Me training in Cardiff & The Vale, North Wales, Swansea, and Neath Port Talbot.

 We want to help end abuse by supporting communities to give a better response to survivors but also to be proactive in finding ways to challenge unhelpful myths, attitudes and stereotypes that enable and normalise abuse.

-We do this by providing free training and ongoing support that helps community members to start conversations about abuse, know where help is available, share their knowledge with others and to know how to give a supportive, helpful response to anyone who shares their experience of abuse.
+We do this by providing free training and ongoing support that helps community members to start conversations about abuse, know where help is available, share their knowledge with others and to know how to respond to anyone who shares their experiences of abuse.

 After the course, community members are free to spend as much or as little time on activism around this, all we ask is that they fill in a short questionnaire once a month to let us know what they’ve been up to.
 To register for a course you need to be 18 or over and live, study, work or volunteer in a funded area (see “Who is eligible?” below).
 Please note, we cannot accept applications from outside Wales.